Starts an asynchronous speech recognition operation.

 During a call to this method, the recognizer can raise the following events:

 SpeechDetected.
 Raised when the recognizer detects input that it can identify as speech.

 SpeechHypothesized.
 Raised when input creates an ambiguous match with one of the active grammars.

 RecognizeCompleted.
 Raised when a operation finishes.

 To retrieve the result of an asynchronous recognition operation, attach an event handler to the recognizer's SpeechRecognized event.
 The recognizer raises this event whenever it successfully completes a synchronous or asynchronous recognition operation.
-If recognition was not successful, the Result property on RecognizeCompletedEventArgs object, which you can access in the handler for the RecognizeCompleted event, will be a null reference (Nothing in Visual Basic).
+If recognition was not successful, the Result property on RecognizeCompletedEventArgs object, which you can access in the handler for the RecognizeCompleted event, will be null.

 An asynchronous recognition operation can fail for the following reasons: